Fasoo & Nusa Network Prakarsa Partners to Help Indonesian Organizations Comply with Personal Data Protection Requirement

 Nusa Network Prakarsa

-SEOUL , SOUTH KOREA, October 17, 2024 /EINPresswire.com/ -- – Fasoo, a global leader in data-centric security, today announced a strategic partnership with Nusa Network Prakarsa, a prominent IT solutions provider based in Indonesia.
+BETHESDA, MD, UNITED STATES, October 17, 2024 /EINPresswire.com/ -- Fasoo, a global leader in data-centric security, today announced a strategic partnership with Nusa Network Prakarsa, a prominent IT solutions provider based in Indonesia.

 This partnership aims to enhance data protection strategy for organizations in private and public sectors across Indonesia, helping them protect sensitive data and comply with the key provisions of Personal Data Protection (PDP) and GDPR law requirements.